JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/Deposit.md

 The `topup` function accepts four parameters that control the deposit process:

  - The `tidx` parameter (uint128) represents the token index in the contract's token registry.
 This index is used to retrieve the actual token contract address through the `get_token_uid` function.
  - The `pid_1` and `pid_2` parameters (both uint64) together form a unique player identifier within the zkWasm system.
 This two-part identifier corresponds to the `player_id: [u64; 2]` structure used in the `Player` struct in the zkWasm mini rollup ABI.
-Therefore, we can use the `pid_1` and `pid_2` to identify the which player is depositing the token.
+Therefore, we can use the `pid_1` and `pid_2` to identify which player is depositing the token.
- - The `amount` parameter (uint128) specifies the deposit amount in wei, representing the smallest unit of the token being deposited, this means the amount has to multiple by 10^18 to represent the actual amount of the token.
+ - The `amount` parameter (uint128) specifies the deposit amount in wei, representing the smallest unit of the token being deposited, this means the amount has to be multiplied by 10^18 to represent the actual amount of the token.

 When a user calls the `topup` function, the following steps will be performed: